cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## General

-Below is basis of  security controls about risks written in {{risks-around-cryptoassets-custodians}}.
+Below is basis of  security controls about risks written in {{risks-of-cryptoassets-custodian}}.

 To promote understanding and coverage, all security controls in this chapter are followed by below: {{ISO.27001:2013}} , {{ISO.27002:2013}}.
 There are some specific considerations for Cryptoassets Custodians to follow ISOs.